monash-human-power/MHP-website/src/markdown/team.md

 ---
 heading: The Team
-description: Current members of the team.
+description: The current members of the team.
 team_members:
   - name: Bob
     degree: Engineering